-As a result of the Company's analysis, management has determined that the Company does not have any material uncertain tax positions.
-The Company's U.S. federal income tax returns for 2019 and later years are open and subject to examination by the I.R.S.
-In addition, the Company's state income tax returns for 2019 and later years are open and subject to examination.
+The Company's U.S. federal and state income tax returns for 2020 and later are open and subject to examination.
 Additionally, federal and state NOLs may be adjusted by the taxing authorities for the 2013 and later tax years.